 Documents required from employers

-The process can take two to three months before receiving a decision from the authorities.
-For 2018, the national quotas for work permits have been increased, where 3’500 B permits and 4’500 L permits are now available.
+The process can take three to six months before receiving a decision from the authorities.